hh859/millionaire-game/README.md

 ## Testing
 The initial part of the game was created in HTML and CSS to style the elements.
 To create a grid for the answer options I initially attempted to use Bootstrap, but was having difficulty arranging them as required.
 At the end, I used CSS to style the elements.

+### Trying to validate username credentials
+In an attempt to create a more interactive environment, I tried to set up a start page, where a user must put their name in order to go onto the game page.
+I used getElementById but was having difficulty passing the User Name from index.hmtl to game.html.
+With the support of my tutor, I merged two pages together and added startContainer.style.display = 'none'; to hide the form once used.